-It would be easy to promote the idea that this is a simple process, but it wouldn’t be honest.
-The path we share with the people who live in Hope Manor is based on the 12 Steps, successfully used in recovery programs like Alcoholics Anonymous and Narcotics Anonymous for almost a century.
-In order to help achieve this goal, Hope Manor offers off-site trips to Alcoholics Anonymous and/or Narcotics Anonymous, attends workshops, conferences, and recovery activities.
+It would be easy to promote the idea that recovery is a simple process, or that alcoholism and/or addiction can be addressed in 30 days, but that wouldn’t be honest.
+The path we share with the people who live in Hope Manor Sober Living Homes is based on the 12 Steps, which has been successfully used in recovery programs like Alcoholics Anonymous and Narcotics Anonymous for almost a century.
+In order to help you achieve life-long recovery, Hope Manor requires attendance at Alcoholics Anonymous and/or Narcotics Anonymous meetings, workshops, conferences, and recovery activities.

-Time is needed to create a solid, life-long recovery.
-Hope Manor teaches that true recovery requires rigorous honesty, taking personal responsibility for behavior, and a commitment to helping others.
-Residents in each house learn to be supportive of each other in the journey to a new life.
-Hope Manor homes are designed to create a sense of comfort and security that allows their residents to do the necessary physical, emotional and spiritual work that will bring about long-term sobriety.
-A new life of new attitudes, new behaviors, and new habits.
-To assist the recovery process, the Hope Manor houses offer a warm, embracing, fully furnished place to live with a real sense of community and at a very affordable price.
+Time is needed to create solid, life-long recovery.
+Hope Manor teaches that true recovery requires willingness, rigorous honesty, taking personal responsibility for behavior, and a commitment to helping others.
+Participants in each house learn to be supportive of each other in the journey to a new life.
+Hope Manor homes are designed to create a sense of comfort, support and security that allows participants to do the necessary physical, emotional and spiritual work that will bring about life-long recovery.
+If you are willing, open and honest you can have a new life with new attitudes, new behaviors, and new habits.
+To assist you in your recovery Hope Manor offers a warm, embracing, fully furnished home with a real sense of community and at a very affordable price.

 The use of non-chemical coping skills, gainful employment, volunteering, education and action is the basis of the Hope Manor Philosophy.
-The 12 Step (AA, NA, etc.) programs are heavily utilized and provide the crucial foundation for the recovery process.
-This positive and supportive structured environment is extremely conducive for recovery from alcoholism and chemical dependency.
+The 12 Step (AA, NA, DAA, etc.) programs are heavily utilized and provide the crucial foundation for the recovery process.
+This positive and supportive structured environment is extremely conducive for recovery from alcoholism and addiction.

-Weekly random urinalysis/breathalyzer of each resident is required as a condition of entering and remaining at Hope Manor.
+Weekly random urinalysis/breathalyzer of each participant is required as a condition of entering and remaining at Hope Manor.
 Refusal or a failed test will result in immediate termination.